 No More Guilt: Taking ‘Me Time’ Benefits Your Child

+Do you ever feel overwhelmed or anxious as a parent?
 Do you feel that one day runs into the next with a list of chores that never seem to end?

 You may remember being told in the Maternity Hospital to sleep when baby sleeps and to take gentle exercise when you can.
 That all sounds very good, but in reality, do you find prioritising time for yourself slips further and further down your list of things to do?